 A: Applicants must:

-- Be a current sophomore or junior girl in high school.
+Be current sophomores or juniors in high school.

-- Commit to attending the full seven week long program in their respective location.
+Commit to attending the full 7-week program in their respective location.
 The program runs Monday to Friday, 9am to 4pm daily.

-- Girls from all ethnic, racial, cultural and socioeconomic backgrounds.
-The program is free for all participants.
-Scholarship opportunities to cover transportation and lunch will be made available for students with limited financial resources.
+- Girls of all ethnic, racial, cultural, and socioeconomic backgrounds.
+The programs are free for all participants.
+Transportation stipends will be made available for students with limited financial resources.